6 steps to trade mark registration

 Objections are often addressed by arguing that they have been incorrectly made and by filing statutory declarations proving the commercial use and reputation of your trade mark and its capacity to distinguish your goods and/or services from those of other traders.

 Step 5 – Trade mark applications are accepted

 After all objections (if any) are overcome, your trade mark applications will be “accepted”.

 Accepted doesn’t mean registered, but you’re practically at the finish line.
 During the acceptance period (usually two to three months), third parties will have a chance to oppose the registration of your trade mark.

 The vast majority of accepted trade mark applications are not opposed and proceed smoothly to registration.

 Having an accepted or registered trade mark in one country can assist in the examination and registration of your trade marks in other countries, including fast-tracking the whole process.

 Step 6 – Trade marks are registered

-You’ve overcome any and all objections, no one has opposed your trade mark applications and now you’ve got trade marks registrations around the world protecting your brand.
+Congratulations!
+You’ve overcome any and all objections, no one has opposed your trade mark applications and now you have registered trade marks around the world protecting your brand.